-Freedom From Smoking is a seven-week program from the American Lung Association that addresses the physical, mental and social aspects of nicotine addiction.
+Courage to Quit is a seven-week program from the American Lung Association that addresses the physical, mental and social aspects of nicotine addiction.
 It’s successful: 60 percent of participants quit smoking by completing the program, in conjunction with smoking cessation medications.
 Most insurance plans cover this outpatient service.
-To learn more, call 618.942.2171 ext.
-35394.
+To learn more, call 618-457-5200 ext.
+67834.

 Maintain a Healthy Weight

 Filling your grocery cart with fruits and vegetables is a great first step to maintaining a healthy weight.
 Limit your intake of alcohol, processed meats and fatty foods.
 It’s important to stay active.
 Shoot for at least 30 minutes of physical activity each day.
 If you’d like to speak to one of our nutritionists about your diet, contact Micah Pierce at 618-985-3333 ext.
 65227.